mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # Keep in mind that this will not prevent player from enchanting item to lower levels then permission was set too
   # And keep in mind that players without defined permission node will have access to level 1 enchants by default
   PermissionLevelLimit: false
-Scavenge:
-  ItemBreak:
-    # Defined percentage for item to break when salvaging it
-    # Value can be from 0 to 100, where 100 means that each time player extract enchant, item breaks
-    # This can allow player to extract enchantments without breaking item itself
-    # Set it to 100 if you want to always break item
-    # Keep in mind that broken item will go throw ingredient return process
-    # Attention!
-Items without enchants will have 100% break chance
-    Base: 8.0
-    # Adds extra chance to break item depending on how many enchants item has
-    # In example having base chance of 8% and having this set to 2 while having item with 3 enchants will result into 8+(2*3)=14% chance to break item
-    ForEachEnchant: 2.0
-    # Adds extra chance to break item depending on enchant level
-    # This will take into consideration enchantment max and current levels
-    # Having this set to 7.5 means, that enchantment at max level will have 7.5% extra chance to to break item
-    # But if you have sharpness 2 which has max level of 5, then only 3% fail chance will be added
-    ForEachEnchantLevel: 2.0
-    # Defines in percentage a max chance to break item when extracting enchants
-    # This can limit chance to particular one in case it gets to 100% and it would always break
-    MaxBreakChance: 100.0
-    # Value between 0 and 100 which defines extra fail chance when items doesnt have max durability
-    # Having this set to 50 will mean that item at 1 left durability will have fail chance increase by 50%
-    # Items which are not damaged will not experience any fail chance increase
-    BreakDurabilityCheck: 50.0
-    # When set to true, items durability will be taken into consideration when extracting ingredients
-    # In example if item has 100 max durability and current is at 50, then only half of ingredients will be considered for extraction
-    # This doesnt mean that player gets 50% of them, it only means that half of possible ingredients will go throw IngredientReturn process
-    DurabilityCheck: true
-    IngredientReturn:
-      # Defines in percentage a max chance to return ingredients of item if it fails extraction process
-      # This will apply for each ingredient that item has
-      # Recipe to make that item should exist in database, or it will not return any ingredients
-      Base: 25.0
-  EnchantExtractionFail:
-    # Adds base chance to fail enchantment extraction
-    # When enchantment fails, player will not get enchant book with appropriate enchantment
-    Base: 10.0
-    # Adds extra chance to fail enchantment extraction depending on enchantment level
-    # This will take into consideration enchantment max and current levels
-    # Having this set to 75 means, that enchantment at max level will have 75% chance to fail extraction process
-    # But if you have sharpness 2 which has max level of 5, then only 30% chance to fail will get applied
-    # While enchants like Aquaaffinity will always have max fail chance as you can only have it at level 1
-    ForEachLevel: 10.0
-    # Defines in percentage a max chance to fail enchantment extraction
-    # This can limit chance to particular one in case it gets to 100% and it would always fail
-    MaxFailChance: 75.0
-    LevelLower:
-      # Defines a chance lowering enchant level if it fails extraction
-      # This is secondary step when extraction fails and will only apply when it does
-      # If Enchant is at level 1 already, then player will not get enchanted book at all
-      # If you want to avoid lowering level of enchant when it fails extraction, set this to 100
-      # If you want to always lower level down when extracting enchantments, then set EnchantExtractionFail.Base to 100 and set this to 100
-      Base: 50.0
-      # Will adjust level lowering chance depending on enchant level to defined max amount at max level
-      # This will mean that higher levels will have higher chance to be lowered
-      ForEachLevel: 5.0
-      # Will adjust level lower chance depending on enchant level to defined max amount at max level
-      MaxChance: 75.0
-  Cost:
-    # Defined base cost of extraction.
-Set to 0 if you want to make it free
-    Base: 100.0
-    # Extra cost which depends on enchantment worth which can be defined with /cmi setenchantworth
-    # This value is in percentage from worth value of that each enchantment and item
-    # So if you have base cost of 100, extra cost of 5% and you are trying to extract sharpness 5 which worth is 1000 and item sell hand worth is 100, then you will have to pay 155 for extraction process
-    Extra: 5.0
-  # List of materials to block from being scavenged
-  BlackList:
-  - diamond
-  - ironingot
-  - goldingot
-  - coal
-  - IRON_NUGGET
-  - GOLD_NUGGET
-  # When set to true, balck list becomes whitelist and will allow scavanging of items defined in a blacklist only
-  BlackToWhiteList: false
-  # When set to false while player have open scavange UI they will not be able to pickup item from ground
-  AllowItemPickups: false
-  # When enabled items, likes swords, after being salvagted if they dint broke then their repair cost will be reset so players can enchant it as like its a new one instead of making it to dificult to be enchanted
-  ResetRepairCost: true
 BungeeCord:
   # You can disable bungeecord support entirely if you are exrperiencing issues with it
   # When setting this to false some features like public messages over bungee cord, private messages over bungeecord, portals over bungecoord and other features will stop working